dottipr/sparks_project/README.md

 (See: [How do I "git clone" a repo, including its submodules?](https://stackoverflow.com/questions/3796927/how-do-i-git-clone-a-repo-including-its-submodules))

+## REMARKS:
+Some parts of the code are optimized to accept different datasets with different classes etc, but some others aren't.
+For example, some visualization tools only work for our specific dataset.
 ## List of main Python scripts (status at 18/10/2022)

 Short explanation of the purposes of each script present in this project.